react-boilerplate/react-boilerplate/README.md

 - **Next generation JavaScript** Use template strings, object destructuring, arrow functions, JSX syntax and more, today.

 - **Next generation CSS**.
 Write composable CSS that's co-located with your components for complete modularity.
 Unique generated class names keep the specificity low while eliminating style clashes.
+Ship only the styles that are on the page for the best performance.

 - **Industry-standard routing** It's natural to want to add pages (e.g. `/about`) to your application, and routing makes this possible.